Learning in repeated auctions: The Bayesian setting

-Maybe one of the most central concept in game theory is (Bayesian) Nash equilibrium, a situation where the strategy of a bidder maximize his utility, given his valuation, the strategies of his opponents and their valuation distributions.
-A stronger concept is weakly dominance (where optimality is against any strategies) and the strongest is ex-post dominance, where optimality is achieved at any possible profile of valuations. \begin{definition2}
+\paragraph{Optimality and characterization of strategies} Maybe one of the most central concepts in game theory is \emph{(Bayesian) Nash equilibrium}.
+At a Bayesian Nash Equilibrium, for any bidder $i$, his strategy $\beta_i$ maximizes his expected utility, given his valuation distribution $F_i$, and given the strategies of his opponents and their valuation distributions, i.e., $\boldsymbol{\beta}_{-i}$ and $\bF_{-i}$.
+A stronger concept is that of \emph{weak dominance}: a strategy $\beta_i$ is weakly dominant when it is optimal in terms of expected utility of bidder $i$ against any strategies used in $\boldsymbol{\beta}_{-i}$ and not only those at a Bayesian Nash Equilibrium.
+The strongest concept is ex-post dominance, where optimality is achieved at any possible profile of valuations. \begin{definition2} \begin{itemize} \item \emph{Nash equilibrium:} A profile of strategies $(\beta_{1},\dots,\beta_{n})$ is \textit{a Bayesian Nash equilibrium} if for all players $i \in \mathcal{N}$,